-Loss Item 11: Reconnection of Utilities (Gas, Electricity, Telephone, Water, Sewage, etc.) Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Legal subscriber as Identified by DC (Eligible only when the affected households can submit evidence of past connections/bills/ receipt) Cash grant for new utilities connection will be Provided by BIWTA: (a) Gas connection=BDT 13,200; (b) Electricity connection =BDT 7,700; (c) Telephone connection=BDT 5,500; (d) Water connection=BDT 5,500 (e) Sewage connection=BDT 5,500 BIWTA will make Payment of the compensation money with assistance from Social NGO Social NGO will help reinstallation of the line Reconnection of utilities.
-Implementation Issues: This additional entitlement will be paid to the head of the household by BIWTA through Social NGO for the reconnection of utilities.
+Loss Item11: Reconnection of Utilities (Gas,Electricity,Telephone,Water,Sewage,etc.) Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Legal subscriber as Identified by DC (Eligible only when the affected households can Cash grant for new utilities connection will be Provided by BIWTA: (a) Gas connection=BDT 13,200; (b) Electricity connection =BDT 7,700; (c)Telephone connection=BDT 5,500; BIWTA will make Payment of the compensation Social NGO will help reinstallation of the line Reconnection of utilities.

-10 In the approved RPF, the compensation amount for Rented-in Rental Assistance for both residential and commercial tenants was BDT 8,000 (shifting grant of BDT 5000 for shifting of belongings and one-month rental allowance BDT 3000) but considering the 10.13% inflation rate it has been increased to BDT 8800 (shifting grant of BDT 5500 for shifting of belongings and one-month rental allowance BDT 3300) for Rented-in Rental Assistance for both residential and commercial tenants, details given in Annexure 06.
+In the approved RPF, the compensation amount for Rented-in Rental Assistance for both residential and commercial tenants was BDT 8,000 (shifting grant of BDT 5000 for shifting of belongings and one-month rental allowance BDT 3000) but considering the 10.13% inflation rate it has been increased to BDT 8800 (shifting grant of BDT 5500 for shifting of belongings and one-month rental allowance BDT 3300) for Rented-in Rental Assistance for both residential and commercial tenants, details given in Annexure 06.